 What is ONE healthy new habit that you could start doing each day? (twenty minute walk, more leafy greens, drink water every hour, floss twice, positive affirmations, meditation, the list is endless) What will change for you when this new activity is a habit?
 What is one habit you could quit today that would have the biggest impact on your health and well-being? (using tobacco, drinking soda, eating sugar, being sedentary, drinking alcohol, and nail biting are a few that yield quick benefits when released) What will change for you without this habit?
 How much money will you save?

 Just a quick post today inspired by a simple question:

 Do bones hold up muscles or do muscles hold up bones?

 I’ll give you a minute to consider the question.

+I was walking up a hill one day when I realized how tired my back was.
 I had that achy, mid back burning feeling, and it felt like my legs were carrying a LOT more than my own body weight up that hill.
 I was kinda struggling and it wasn’t even a very big hill!